DAY ONE: Wednesday, March 26, 2025

 Tony Hatton, Commissioner, Kentucky Department for Environmental Protection

-Tammi Hudson, P.E., Director, Division of Waste Management, Kentucky Department for Environmental Protection
+Jarrod Bell, Director, Division of Enforcement and Compliance Assistance, Kentucky Department for Environmental Protection

-Sarah Gaddis, Interim Director, Division of Water, Kentucky Department for Environmental Protection
+Sarah Gaddis, P.G., Director, Division of Water, Kentucky Department for Environmental Protection

 John Lyons, Deputy Secretary, Kentucky Energy and Environment Cabinet